jundalisay/superb/content/en/research/mohammad/quran/sura-003b.md

 {{< /l >}}

-37. Her Lord accepted her with a gracious reception, and brought her a beautiful upbringing, and entrusted her to the care of Zechariah.
+{{< s v="37" >}} Her Lord accepted her with a gracious reception, and brought her a beautiful upbringing, and entrusted her to the care of Zechariah.

 Whenever Zechariah entered upon her in the sanctuary, he found her with provisions.